liferay-search/liferay-docs/en/deployment/articles-dxp/04-securing-liferay/10-saml/05-configuring-sp-and-idp-connections.markdown

 available as properties.

 | **Limitation:** The Liferay SAML app can only be used with a single virtual
 | host.
-Technically, this means that in the SAML metadata for @product@, only one
+Technically, this means that in the SAML metadata for @sharepoint@, only one
 | binding can be added in this form:
 |
 | ```xml